Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: Dataset and LLMSC Construction

 \subsection{LLM Supply Chain Construction}

-The LLMSC is conceptualized and structured as a directed graph to effectively capture the intricate relationships within the LLM software ecosystem.
-In this graph, nodes represent individual software packages or vulnerabilities, while directed edges signify either dependency relationships between packages or the impact of vulnerabilities on their corresponding packages.
-Formally, we define the LLMSC as a directed graph \(G = \langle V_{\text{from}}, V_{\text{to}}, E \rangle\), where \(V_{\text{from}}\) represents the set of upstream software packages, serving as foundational or prerequisite components, and \(V_{\text{to}}\) symbolizes the set of downstream software packages that depend on these upstream packages.
-The set \(E \subseteq V_{\text{from}} \times V_{\text{to}}\) comprises directed edges, each indicating a dependency relationship.
-Specifically, an edge \((v_{\text{from}}, v_{\text{to}}) \in E\) indicates that the downstream package \(v_{\text{to}}\) explicitly depends on or imports functionality from the upstream package \(v_{\text{from}}\).
+The LLMSC is conceptualized and structured as a directed graph to capture the intricate dependency relationships within the software ecosystem.
+In this graph, nodes represent \textit{software packages}, and directed edges represent \textit{package dependency relationships}.
+Formally, we define the LLMSC as a directed graph \(G = \langle V, E \rangle\), where \(V\) is the set of nodes, and each node corresponds to a unique package-version pair. \(E\) is the set of directed edges, where each edge \((v_{{from}}, v_{{to}}) \in E\) indicates that the downstream package \(v_{{from}} \in V\) depends on the upstream package \(v_{{to}} \in V\), meaning \(v_{{to}}\) is imported by \(v_{{from}}\).
+In addition to this versioned graph, we also consider a \textit{normalized graph}, where nodes represent unique packages (irrespective of version) and only the latest version of each package is included.
+This normalized graph provides a simplified view of the dependency relationships.
+Each package node has its associated metadata, including its vulnerability information.
+Specifically, we attach a vulnerability count attribute \({vuln}(v)\), which represents the number of known vulnerabilities affecting the package.

+In this context, the \textit{degree} of a node refers to the number of edges connected to it, with distinctions made between \textit{in-degree} and \textit{out-degree}: \begin{itemize}[leftmargin=15pt] \item The \textit{in-degree} of a node \(v\), denoted as \(\deg^-(v)\), is the number of directed edges pointing to \(v\), which represents the number of downstream packages that depend on this package. \item The \textit{out-degree} of a node \(v\), denoted as \(\deg^+(v)\), is the number of directed edges originating from \(v\), which represents the number of upstream packages this package depends on. \end{itemize}

+Using these definitions, we can classify package nodes based on their connectivity in the dependency graph: \begin{itemize}[leftmargin=15pt] \item A \textit{root node} in the package dependency graph is a node with \(\deg^+(v) = 0\) and \(\deg^-(v) > 0\), which represents a package that is depended upon by other packages but does not itself depend on any other packages. \item An \textit{isolated node} is a node with both \(\deg^-(v) = 0\) and \(\deg^+(v) = 0\), which represents a package that neither depends on others nor is depended upon. \end{itemize}